gbmhunter/SerialFiller/README.rst

 - Simple publish/subscribe system for sending messages across serial links
 - Ability to send any type of data on a "topic"
 - Optional packet acknowledge functionality with built in thread blocking (using C++11/14 features) on packet send until packet acknowledge is received.
+- Built-in thread safety (for performance reasons, thread safety can be disabled via :cpp:`SerialFiller::SetThreadSafetyEnabled(false)`)
 - COBS encoding for reliable, low-overhead framing of packets
-- CRC16 check for packet integrity (uses CRC16-CCITT, polynomial 0x1021, which does not suffer from the inability to detect '0x00' bytes at the start of the packet)
+- CRC16 check for packet integrity (uses CRC16-CCITT, polynomial 0x1021, which does not suffer from the inability to detect :cpp:`0x00` bytes at the start of the packet)
-- Platform agnostic data I/O (you fill in the hardware abstraction layer by providing a callback for `SerialFiller::txDataReady_` and call `SerialFiller::GiveRxData()` when new RX data is available).
+- Platform agnostic data I/O (you fill in the hardware abstraction layer by providing a callback for :cpp:`SerialFiller::txDataReady_` and call :cpp:`SerialFiller::GiveRxData()` when new RX data is available).
 - Functionality backed by numerous unit tests
 - CMake based build system
 - CLion project files provided (use of CLion is optional)